fabric8-analytics/fabric8-analytics-tagger/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an enhancement for Svitava
+about: Suggest an enhancement for this project
 title: ''
 labels: enhancement